Indicated for: HIV-1 infection

 Rilpivirine did not induce chromosomal damage in the in vivo micronucleus test in mice.

-Local tolerance for REKAMBYS
+Local tolerance for rilpivirine

-After long-term repeated IM administration of REKAMBYS in dogs and minipigs, slight, short-lasting(i.e., 1-4 days in minipigs) erythema was observed, and white deposits were noted at the injection sitesat necropsy, accompanied by swelling and discolouration of draining lymph nodes.
+After long-term repeated IM administration of rilpivirine in dogs and minipigs, slight, short-lasting(i.e., 1-4 days in minipigs) erythema was observed, and white deposits were noted at the injection sitesat necropsy, accompanied by swelling and discolouration of draining lymph nodes.
 Microscopicexamination showed macrophage infiltration and eosinophilic deposits at the injection sites.
 Amacrophage infiltration response was also noted in the draining/regional lymph nodes.
 These findingswere considered to be a reaction to the deposited material rather than a manifestation of local irritation.

 poloxamer 338citric acid monohydrate (E330)glucose monohydratesodium dihydrogen phosphate monohydratesodium hydroxide (E524) (to adjust pH and ensure isotonicity)water for injections